Raising and processing birds responsibly

 We ensure that the animals under our care are raised in an environment that satisfies their physical, nutritional and health needs, and that they are treated in a manner that minimizes their distress.
 Consumers increasingly want to know more about how and where their food is produced, and we are helping our customers evaluate and plan for transitions to alternative poultry housing systems.
 We respect customer and consumer choices and apply our supply chain expertise to meet evolving preferences.

 In the U.S., all fresh and frozen turkey products produced under our Honeysuckle White and Shady Brook Farms brands are made from turkeys raised without antibiotics used for growth promotion purposes, meeting the promise we made in early July 2014.
 These two turkey brands are the first to achieve such status on a large scale in the U.S.

 In the U.K., we worked with Oxford University to develop video motion equipment for our poultry business that enables early detection of certain potential health problems in flocks.
 Keeping animals healthy is the main priority for poultry producers worldwide.
 Learn about how Cargill’s animal nutrition business combines nutrient analysis and research to produce feed that promotes better health.

-Cargill has poultry operations in Asia, Central America, Europe and North America.
+Cargill has poultry operations in Asia, Latin America, Europe and North America.
 In the U.S., our business includes the raising and processing of turkeys as well as the purchase and processing of eggs for our customers.
 Outside of the U.S., we raise, purchase and process chickens to meet growing global demand.
 Learn more about our sustainable poultry solutions.